Cultural Investment Funding Programs

 Funding for this program is authorized by the City of Santa Fe Ordinance No. 1987-45, which earmarks Lodgers’ Tax for the Arts the “promotion and advertising of nonprofit attractions and nonprofit performing arts in Santa Fe.”
 NMSA “Lodgers’ Tax Act” (3-38-21) authorizes a municipality to use tax proceeds to defray costs of advertising, publicizing, and promoting tourism attractions within the area.
 Therefore, eligible organizations must play a role in promoting tourism and apply the funding received primarily towards the project’s promotional, advertising and marketing costs.

-Category A: Small, accessible amounts designed to jumpstart marketing/promotional efforts for finite projects while also providing organizations with a City-investment to leverage additional, private support.
+TARGET IMPACT SUPPORT (Formerly Category A): Small, accessible amounts designed to jumpstart marketing/promotional efforts for finite projects while also providing organizations with a City-investment to leverage additional, private support.
 Requests up to $5,000; multiple deadlines; single fiscal year contract; expedient application/review process.
 Eligibility: Annual operating budget of less than $200,000.
 Application deadline has passed.
-Next open application period is May 2017.
+Next open application period is 2018.

 Category D: Larger contract amounts for providing marketing/promotional services for major cultural events and year-round institutional programs.
 Organizations also provide programs and services that support the Commission’s work in the areas of youth arts, economic growth, creative spaces and engagement.
 Contracts are multiyear with audit and site visit requirements.
 Requests up $100,000; biannual deadline; one year contract, renewable for second year; full application/review process.
 Eligibility: Annual operating budget of $1 million+; project budget of $350,000+; minimum of 2 FTEs.
 Application deadline has passed.
 Next open application period is 2018.